 To begin, enter the limit expression in graphing or “y =” mode, go to Table Setup, set Tblstart to the arrow-number, and set

 to something small like 0.01 or 0.001.
 When you look at the table, you’ll often see the y values getting closer and closer to the limit answer as x homes in on the arrow-number.
-If it’s not clear what the values are approaching, try a smaller increment for the
+If it’s not clear what the y values are approaching, try a smaller increment for the

 number.
 This method often gives you a good feel for what’s happening in a limit problem.